Nihar2426/Space-Shooter-Game/README.md

 Or simply download the game from the link below, extract the files, and run the executable to play: https://github.com/Nihar2426/Space-Shooter-Game/releases/download/v1.0/Space.Shooter_Planet.Defender_v1.rar

+Controls:
+Use arrow keys to move the ship
+Press Space to shoot laser
+Hold Shift to increase movement speed

 Future plans : Add a currency system, spaceship upgrade system and planet upgrade system